nrbrook/cmake-nRF5x/readme.md

 ## Creating your own project

+_Note_: You can also follow the tutorial on the [NRB Tech blog](hhttps://nrbtech.io/blog/2020/1/4/using-cmake-for-nordic-nrf52-projects).

 1. Download this repo (or add as submodule) to the directory `cmake-nRF5x` in your project

 1. It is recommended that you copy the example `CMakeLists.txt` and `src/CMakeLists.txt` into your project, but you can inspect these and change the structure or copy as you need